akankshamishra9/Chatting-Application/README.md

 ## 📌 Introduction

-chatting application will provide users with a seamless platform to exchange messages in real-time, supporting both individual and group conversations.
+chatting application will provide users with a seamless platform to exchange messages in real-time, supporting individuals.
 With user-friendly interfaces and robust security features, it aims to enhance communication experiences while prioritizing privacy and reliability.

 ## 💻 Languages/libraries used in this project